-In the current report, there are 20 species for which our most representative long-term trends show a statistically significant doubling in population size over periods of 23-50 years.
+In the current report, there are 21 species for which our most representative long-term trends show a statistically significant doubling in population size over periods of 25-51 years.

-These are Mute Swan, Greylag Goose, Canada Goose, Shelduck, Mallard, Goosander, Buzzard, Coot, Stock Dove, Woodpigeon, Collared Dove, Green Woodpecker, Great Spotted Woodpecker, Jackdaw, Carrion Crow, Chiffchaff, Blackcap, Nuthatch, Wren and Goldfinch (in taxonomic order).
-Magpie, Long-tailed Tit and Reed Warbler have been removed from this list in the current report, as the population increase has dropped just below the threshold for inclusion following decreases between 2017 and 2018.
+These are Mute Swan, Greylag Goose, Canada Goose, Shelduck, Mallard, Goosander, Buzzard, Coot, Stock Dove, Woodpigeon, Collared Dove, Green Woodpecker, Great Spotted Woodpecker, Jackdaw, Carrion Crow, Long-tailed Tit, Chiffchaff, Blackcap, Nuthatch, Wren and Goldfinch (in taxonomic order).
+Long-tailed Tit has been added from this list in the current report after being dropped in the 2019 report, as the population increase is again just above the threshold for inclusion following increases between 2018 and 2019.

-The steepest long-term increases we have measured have been for Buzzard, Greylag Goose, Great Spotted Woodpecker and Shelduck, which have all increased by 300% or more since 1967; note however that the increase for Shelduck covers up to 1999 only as more recent trends are unavailable, so it is not known whether the increases have been sustained subsequently.
+The steepest long-term increases we have measured have been forBuzzard, Greylag Goose, Great Spotted Woodpecker, Blackcap, and Shelduck, which have all increased by 300% or more since 1967 (or since 1975 for Greylag Goose); note however that the increase forShelduck covers up to 1999 only as a combined CBC/BBS trend cannot be produced, so it is unclear whether the increases have been sustained subsequently.

-The 20 species that have doubled over the long term are set against the 28 that have halved in number over similar periods (see Declining species).
+The 21 species that have doubled over the long term are set against the 28 that have halved in number over similar periods (see Declining species).

-Seven further species, monitored only over a shorter period, have also more than doubled (see Increasing species).
-These ard Mandarin Duck, Gadwall, Little Egret, Red Kite, Barn Owl and Ring-necked Parakeet (all monitored by BBS over 22-years) and Cetti's Warbler (monitored by CES over the period 1990-2017).
+Eight further species, monitored only over a shorter period, have also more than doubled (see Increasing species).
+These arMandarin Duck, Gadwall, Little Egret, Red Kite, Barn Owl, Ring-necked Parakeet and Stonechat (all monitored by BBS over 23-years) andCetti's Warbler (monitored by CES over the period 1990-2018).
 Three additional species have more than halved over this shorter period (see Declining species).

-For fifteen species that are listed in this report for a population decline over the long term - Ten-year trends and evidence of species recovery).
+For twelve species that are listed in this report for a population decline over the long term - Ten-year trends and evidence of species recovery).

-Three further formerly declining species -Linnet, Tree Sparrow and Bullfinch - have reversed their population trend to show statistically significant increases over the last ten years.
+Five further formerly declining species - Snipe, Linnet, House Sparrow, Yellow Wagtail and Bullfinch - have reversed their population trend to show statistically significant increases over the last ten years.
 For all these species, however, overall population levels remain severely depleted, despite the recent increases.